marcellodibello/law-source/content/post/algorithms-criminal-justice.md

-Even if Mayson's argumet isn't right, there are other reasons to resist equality in false positives and false negatives as an adequate criterion for fairness.
+Even if Mayson's argumet isn't right, there are other reasons to resist equality in false positives and false negatives as a criterion for fairness.
 Suppose false positives are higher for blacks than for whites, say, 40% v.
 20%.
-One way to equalize them is to increase the high risk threshold for blacks, say from 6 to 8, or conversely lower the high risk threshold for whites, say from 6 to 4.
+One way to equalize them is to increase the risk threshold for imposing coercion on blacks, say from a risk score of 6 to 8, or conversely lower the threshold for whites, say from 6 to 4.

+One immediate problem with this is that people in different groups will be classified high risk or low risk following different thresholds - a violation of same threshold fairness.
+And even if this is not regarded as problematic *per se*, there will also be another complication.

 If a more stringent threshold is adopted for black defedants,  more black reoffenders will be released.
-Since we know  crime is intraracial, this will adversely affect the black community almost exclusively.
+Since crime is often [intraracial](https://www.bjs.gov/content/pub/pdf/rhovo1215.pdf), this will adversely affect the black community almost exclusively.
 In the name of equality, the black community will be put at even greater disadvantage, other things equal (see, however, the argument [below](#huq)).

 If a less stringent threshold is adopted for white defendants, nobody will be better off.
-Blacks would still be subject to a 40% false positive rate, and whites also would be subject to a 40% false positive rate compared to the original 20%.
-Whites would be worse off with no gain for blacks.
+Blacks will still be subject to a 40% false positive rate.
+The false positive rate for whites will increase from 20% to 40%.
+Whites will be worse off with no gain for blacks.
 This is the so-called [leveling down objection](http://aristotle.rutgers.edu/joomlatools-files/docman-files/7Equality,Priority,andLDO.pdf) to egalitarianism.

-Another problem is that people in different groups would be classified high risk or low risk following different thresholds - a violation of same threshold fairness.

 These problems can be avoided if false positives and false negatives  can be equalized *without* adjusting the decision threshold.
 I believe this can be done, but I leave it for another time.

 ## Equal protection jurisprudence

+Suppose the preceeding arguments against classification fairness are correct.
+Are we to conclude that its alternative, predictive fairness, is the right notion?
 A larger problem remains.
 A clear analytical framework for algorithmic fairness is still missing.
 The computer science literature provides several possible definitions, but no clear reason why they